Perfect pure quantum state transfer via state restoring and ancilla measurement: Perfect transfer of arbitrary pure state

 \section{Perfect transfer of arbitrary pure state}

-In Sec.\ref{Section:FixEx}, we demonstrated that the $k$-excitation state can be perfectly transferred using evolution and local manipulations on the extended receiver.
+We demonstrated in Sec.\ref{Section:FixEx} that the $k$-excitation state can be perfectly transferred using evolution and local manipulations on the extended receiver.
 This fact proposes the following strategy for the perfect transfer of an arbitrary state.
-First, we encode an arbitrary state of some subsystem $S_0$, $|\psi(0)\rangle_{S_0}$, into the $k$-excitation state of the sender $S$.
+First, we encode an arbitrary state of some subsystem $S^{(0)}$, $|\psi(0)\rangle_{S^{(0)}}$, into the $k$-excitation state of the sender $S$.
 Then transfer this state to the receiver $R$ and restore the transfered state.
-Finally, we decode the $k$-excitation state to the state of some subsystem $R_0$.
-After removing the garbage via the ancilla measurement, this state coincides with $|\psi(0)\rangle_{S_0}$ {up to the phase factor}.
+Finally, we decode the $k$-excitation state to the state of some subsystem $R^{(0)}$.
+After removing the garbage via the ancilla measurement, this state coincides with $|\psi(0)\rangle_{S^{(0)}}$.